Learn Best Practices for Testing Personalization

 Manage skill personalization as a skill user

-To test the user experience, you must set up your Amazon account and voice profiles to test different scenarios.
+To test the user experience, you must set up your Amazon account and voice IDs to test different scenarios.

-These instructions are for a speaker who wants to enable or disable Personalize skills in their voice profile.
+These instructions are for a speaker who wants to enable or disable Personalize skills in their voice ID.
 As part of your test plan, you should make sure your Amazon account contains at least one recognized speaker, and consider enlisting other people to set up personal profiles in your account also.
 You should also test your skill with a recognized speaker whose profile has Personalize skills disabled.

-The terms Alexa profile and personal profile are used interchangeably and refer to the information that identifies an Alexa user, including the user's voice profile.
+The terms Alexa profile and personal profile are used interchangeably and refer to the information that identifies an Alexa user, including the user's voice ID.
 To see your own personal profile, go to the Alexa app, and select Settings > Your Profile & Family.

 The voice ID is part of the personal profile.
-To make changes to your voice profile, delete your voice profile, or add more voices, select Settings > Your Profile > Voice and follow the on-screen instructions.
+To make changes to your voice ID, delete your voice ID, or add more voices, select Settings > Your Profile > Voice and follow the on-screen instructions.

 To set up a new Alexa profile

-- Go to the Alexa app, and then select Settings > Your Profile > Voice.
+- Go to the Alexa app, and then select Settings > Your Profile & Family.

 - Follow the instructions on the screen to add an additional profile.